sideroad/quark/README.md

             }
         },

-        remove : {} /* You can omit a any configure when you don't need to set configure especially */
+        remove : {} /* Omit a any configure which don't need to set configure especially */

     } );